indietyp/hawthorne/docs/getting-started.md

 !> **Nginx:** Configuration files are usually placed in `/etc/nginx/sites-avaiable`

+## Starting/Restarting/Stopping Hawthorne
+To start Hawthorne after the installation is complete, or to restart or stop the service:
+`supervisorctl start/stop/restart hawthorne`

 ## Additional information
 Because there are several different environments out there, it is not possible to say that it will work on your machine reliably.
 It was tested on numerous machines and over and over tweaked.
 If there’s a problem with your configuration, let me know by creating a pull request on [GitHub][1] and/or by contacting [me][2] directly.